sensu/sensu-docs/content/sensu-go/6.8/catalog/catalog-reference.md

 3. Secret
 4. Asset

-The prompts for check resources should include at least one subscription.
+The `sensu-integration.yaml` file for check resources should include at least one subscription, whether it is provided as a default or requested with a prompt.
 Subscriptions should be named according to the check's function.
 For example, a PostgreSQL monitoring check could include a subscription named `postgresql`.